cjtech-support/CJTech-Site-Notes/README.md

 Changes to happen for the CJ Tech Support Website.
 Website: https://cjtech.com.au

-I want the site to be a light, fast, mobile friendly site focused on marketing content.
+I want the site to be a light, fast, mobile friendly site, focused on marketing content.
 Not PC support content.
-There are a lot of SEO and Social Media business out there and I don't want to follow that generic marketing theme.
+There are a lot of SEO and Social Media businesses out there and I don't want to follow that generic marketing theme.
 I provide a full service for my small business target audience.

 <ul>
 <li>Domain Name Registration</li>